Adnan-Talebi/DL-CF-GRS/README.md

 # Deep Neural Aggregation for Recommending Items to Group of Users

 This repository contains the source code of the experiments run for a paper titled "*Deep Neural Aggregation for Recommending Items to a Group of Users*".
-This work has been submitted to the Information Sciences journal (ref.
-INS-D-23-4969) and is currently under review.
+This work has been submitted and is currently under review.
 You can read its preprint on arXiv.: [https://arxiv.org/abs/2307.09447](https://arxiv.org/abs/2307.09447).

 ## python RS data library